Here are some interesting Seychelles Facts which were chosen and researched by kids especially for kids.

-Coconuts, cinnamon, sweet potatoes and exotic fruits are the main agricultural products in the Seychelles.
+Coconuts, cinnamon, sweet potatoes and exotic fruits (such as breadfruits, star fruit, passionfruit and bananas) are the main agricultural products in the Seychelles.

 Seychellois main dishes contain: fish and seafood, fresh vegetables and fruits as well as rice.
 The cuisine is well known for its freshness, exotic spices and tropical fruits.

 The Seychellois cuisine has many influences.
-Asian, Indian, European specialties all can be found in the local cuisine.
+Asian, Indian as well as European specialties all can be found in the local cuisine.
 Try to visit also the food markets in the major towns such as the one in Mahé.
 Here is a picture of a typical Seychellois food.

 Here is some typical Seychelles food and typical dishes of the Seychelles islands:

-The many islands of the Seychelles archipelago are a sanctuary for many rare and unique animals and plants.
+The many islands of the Seychelles archipelago are a sanctuary for rare and unique animals and home to a variety of indigenous plants.

-There are also the beautiful Seychelles bird called 'Paradise Flycatcher', the black parrots and blue pigeons are just some of the many colourful birds living on the islands.
+There are the beautiful Seychelles bird called 'Paradise Flycatcher', the black parrots and blue pigeons are just some of the many colourful birds living on the islands.
 The 'flying foxes' are the only wild animals on the islands.

 Many of these giant tortoises live on Bird Island, which is known also for its millions of sooty terns.

 The islands have several nature reserves to protect the rare animals and plants.
 Among the unique plants are the "jellyfish trees", of which are only eight trees left and there are the unique palm trees with the huge coco-de-mer seeds.

 Image source for Seychelles Facts page: Seychelles Tourism Board/Thanks to Shelley Martin/LloydOrr.
 CIA World Fact Book.
 Image Credits on Seychelles Facts: Seychelles Tourism Board and shutterstock.com, Image of school children by DKO/Shutterstock.com